-June is sometimes called ‘Juneary’ due to the rain, but generally, July and August are hot and dry with plenty of events and holidays, such as Canada Day, Vancouver International Jazz Festival, Celebration of Light fireworks and Bard on the Beach.
+June is relatively rainy, but generally, July and August are hot and dry with plenty of events and holidays, such as Canada Day, Vancouver International Jazz Festival, Celebration of Light fireworks and Bard on the Beach.

 Early September is often still warm, so it's ideal for outdoor activities while late September is perfect for touring fall foliage.
 In October, Vancouver goes all-out with a month of Halloween attractions and events, including "haunted" Vancouver tours and ghost tours.
 It's fun for pop culture geeks, too—the annual Vancouver Halloween Parade is all about cosplay.

 Late January and early February celebrates Chinese New Year in Vancouver, including the annual Vancouver Chinese New Year Parade through Chinatown.
 (Vancouver's Chinatown is the third largest in North America.)

 February is ideal for foodies: Tourism Vancouver hosts almost a month long Dine Out Vancouver food festival, with multiple restaurant events, food tastings, and food tours.

 February is also perfect for a romantic getaway to Vancouver for Valentine's Day (many hotels and spas offer special Valentine's Day packages), or for combining a trip to Vancouver with a romantic getaway to Vancouver Island (where you can curl up together and watch winter storms).